Worked Example — The Oregon System and the Seventeenth Amendment

 Before 1913, senators were selected by state legislatures rather than through direct statewide election.

-This produced a different continuity structure than the later modern Senate.
+This produced a different continuity and legitimacy structure than the later modern Senate.

 As a result:

-In some states, legislative conflict over Senate selection consumed substantial portions of legislative sessions and interfered with ordinary governance because Senate selection had to be resolved before other legislative business could proceed.
+In some states, Senate-selection disputes consumed substantial portions of legislative sessions and interfered with ordinary governance because Senate selection had to be resolved before broader legislative business could proceed.

 The Oregon System

-Within this broader reform environment, Oregon developed mechanisms through which the electorate could exert effective control over Senate selection before constitutional amendment formally required direct election.
+Oregon developed mechanisms through which voters could exert effective control over Senate selection before constitutional amendment formally required direct election.

-A law was initiated establishing a statewide popular vote for Senate candidates.
+A statewide popular vote for Senate candidates was established.

-Legislative candidates were then asked to pledge publicly whether, if elected to the legislature, they would vote for the winner of the statewide Senate plebiscite.
+Legislative candidates were then asked to pledge publicly whether, if elected to the legislature, they would vote for the winner of the statewide Senate preference vote.

 A candidate’s pledge or non-pledge position appeared directly on the ballot.

-Although the legislature formally retained constitutional authority to appoint senators, the system increasingly redirected operational legitimacy toward the electorate.
+Although legislatures formally retained constitutional authority to appoint senators, operational legitimacy increasingly migrated toward the electorate.

 In practice: